Amp153/web3finalproject/README.md

 # Current Goals
 - Let the user login/register an account
 - Users can post, view any posts, leave a comment on a post, and view comments on a post.
-- Able to view your profile
+- Users can view their profile

 # Planned but might not be implemented